Halifax–Dartmouth Ferry Service

-The Halifax–Dartmouth Ferry is the oldest saltwater ferry in North America, and the second oldest in the world (after the Mersey Ferry linking Liverpool and Birkenhead).
-Today the service is operated by Halifax Transit and links Downtown Halifax with two locations, Alderney Landing and Woodside, in Dartmouth, NS.
+The Halifax–Dartmouth Ferry is the oldest saltwater ferry service in North America, and the second-oldest in the world, after the Mersey Ferry linking Liverpool and Birkenhead.
+Today, the service is operated by Halifax Transit and connects Downtown Halifax with two terminals in Dartmouth, Alderney Landing and Woodside.

 Origins

-The first ferry service in the region was put in place by the founder of Halifax Edward Cornwallis, who used the ferry service to move raw materials and people from a sawmill located on the Dartmouth side of the harbour.
-In November 1750, the Nova Scotia government assigned John Connor to operate the ferry service.
-In February 1752 Connor's contract was renewed for three more years.
-This began the official ferry service between Halifax and Dartmouth.
-At this time regulations stated that the boats would be run from sunrise until sunset through weekdays with a fare of three pence.
+The first ferry service in the region was established by Halifax founder Edward Cornwallis, who used boats to transport people and raw materials from a sawmill on the Dartmouth side of Halifax Harbour.

+In November 1750, the Nova Scotia government appointed John Connor to operate the ferry service.
+His contract was renewed in February 1752 for an additional three years.
+This marked the beginning of the official public ferry service between Halifax and Dartmouth.

+At the time, regulations stated that the boats would be run from sunrise until sunset through weekdays with a fare of three pence.
 In these early stages there was no schedule.
 Patrons would simply walk down to the pier and be taken across as needed.
 Connor operated the ferry for only one year and after his departure the operation of the ferry changed hands twice more before 1786.

 History

-The first ferry-built vessel to be employed in the harbour was not until 1816 the Sherbrooke classified as a horse boat being powered by (in Sherbrooke's case) nine horses walking in a circular motion in the centre of the ferry powering the central paddle.
-This ferry was thought to be a large improvement to the previous service due to its speed and ability to transport more people and cargo from either side of the harbour.
-This ferry operated in the harbour until 1830 when the first steam ferry, the Sir Charles Ogle, entered service.
-The continuing ferry service remained the only effective way of crossing the harbour until 1955, when the Angus L. Macdonald Bridge was first opened.
+The first purpose-built ferry to operate on Halifax Harbour was the Sherbrooke, introduced in 1816.
+Classified as a horse ferry, it was powered by nine horses walking in a circular motion that drove a central paddlewheel.
+Compared with its predecessors, the Sherbrooke offered greater speed and capacity for both passengers and cargo.

+The Sherbrooke remained in service until 1830, when it was replaced by the harbour's first steam-powered ferry, Sir Charles Ogle.

+The ferry remained the only practical means of crossing Halifax Harbour until the opening of the Angus L. Macdonald Bridge in 1955.

-The current generation of the ferry system was implemented by the former City of Dartmouth as part of major revitalization projects undertaken in both Dartmouth and Halifax in the 1970s.
-All five ferries currently in service were designed by Bedford-based company, E.Y.E.
+The modern ferry system was introduced by the former City of Dartmouth as part of waterfront revitalization projects undertaken in both Dartmouth and Halifax during the 1970s.
+All five ferries currently in service were designed by Bedford-based E.Y.E.
 Marine Consultants.

-In 1994, the City of Dartmouth transferred control of the ferry system to Metro Transit, later known as Halifax Transit.
+In 1994, the City of Dartmouth transferred operation of the ferry system to Metro Transit, now known as Halifax Transit.

 Current operation

-Today Halifax Transit maintains and operates the ferry service by providing two passenger ferry routes, one connecting downtown Halifax with Alderney Landing in Dartmouth (which operates daily) and the other connecting downtown Halifax with Woodside (Monday through Friday only).
-The harbour ferries are utilized by over 3,000 commuters daily.
+Today, Halifax Transit operates two passenger ferry routes, one connecting downtown Halifax with Alderney Landing in Dartmouth (which operates daily) and the other connecting downtown Halifax with Woodside (Monday through Friday only).
+The ferry crossing between Halifax and Dartmouth spans approximately 2 km across Halifax Harbour.
+The two ferry routes together see around 5,600 daily weekday passenger boardings (2025).
 Both routes operate using two vessels each on a fifteen-minute schedule during peak hours, and using one vessel each on a thirty-minute schedule off-peak.